 A healthy heart is central to a healthy body and mind.
 The cardiovascular system includes the heart, blood, and blood vessels.
-The circulation of blood transports oxygen, nutrients, hormones, and other things that are essential to nourishing the body.
+The circulation of blood transports oxygen, nutrients, and other essentials for a nourished body.
 When the cardiovascular system is weak, there can be devastating consequences.
 The Centers for Disease Control in fact points to heart disease as the number one cause of death in the United States, and it kills nearly 610,000 men and women nationwide each year.
 Cardiovascular diseases include all manner of ailments to the structure of the heart and the heart’s major blood vessels and can affect blood flow as well as breathing.
 Some common types of heart disease include high blood pressure, cardiac arrest, congestive heart failure, stroke, and coronary artery disease.

 Links Between Your Heart and Your Hearing

 Studies have shown that an inadequate cardiovascular system can affect more than the heart and blood vessels, however.
 A healthy cardiovascular system is necessary to keep our auditory system healthy as well, and cardiovascular disease has been linked to hearing loss.
 Charles E. Bishop is an audiologist and Assistant Professor in the University of Mississippi Medical Center’s Department of Otolaryngology and Communicative Sciences.
 He stresses that we Americans have seriously consider the effects of cardiovascular disease on hearing.
 He says that, “Hearing health should not be assessed in a vacuum,” meaning that we cannot explain away hearing loss as isolated from other aspects of bodily health.
 Bishop continues by explaining that “There is simply too much evidence that hearing loss is related to cardiovascular disease and other health conditions.
 It’s time we maximized the information we have in order to benefit the individual’s overall well-being.”